 Inside The O’Donnell Institute

-The Edith O’Donnell Institute of Art History was founded at The University of Texas at Dallas in Fall 2014 with a generous endowment from arts patron Edith O’Donnell.
+The Edith O’Donnell Institute of Art History was founded at The University of Texas at Dallas in Fall 2014 as a stand-alone institute with a generous endowment from arts patron Edith O’Donnell.
 Her charge was to invent a new kind of art history—what she called "Art History, UT Dallas style."
 What she envisioned was an art history open to multidisciplinary research and at home in a university on the cutting edge of the sciences and technology.
 Dr. Richard Brettell is the Founding Director.

 Since our founding we have built two headquarters at UT Dallas and the Dallas Museum of Art, convened research fellows to pursue projects ranging from Byzantine icons to the landscapes of Courbet, launched major international research partnerships with Nanjing University in China and the Museo e Real Bosco di Capodimonte in Naples, and collaborated with partner institutions to present symposia, exhibitions, and publications.
 In Fall 2018 we welcomed the inaugural class of our new Master’s Program in Art History.

 We continue to build our faculty and graduate program, and to develop our multiple and varied research initiatives.
 The coming years will be even more transformative with a new arts complex, the Edith and Peter O’Donnell Jr. Athenaeum, to be built on the UT Dallas campus.